DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Security.md

 - All clients must be authenticated before they can associate with an AP
 - In a corporate setting, only trusted users / devices should be given access to the network
-    - In corporate settings, a separate SSID which doesn’t have access to the corporate network can be provided for GUEST users
+    - In corporate settings, a separate SSID which doesn’t have access to the corporate network can be provided for guest users
 - Ideally, clients should also authenticate the AP to avoid associating with a malicious AP
 - There are multiple ways to authenticate:
     - Password